DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 		- Also, Macron-Below on the Macron key, more special digits and several other new mappings.
 Reworked turnstiles on the Science DK.
 	- Added `FRST/WP` arrow symbols to the Macron DK. `FRST` is an arrow cross, `WP` left-right and up-down arrows.
 Single on unshifted, double on shifted and AltGr.
 		- These arrow symbol mappings are geometrically mapped in a Colemak-centric way.
 For another layout, revision is desirable.
 * EPKL v1.4.1: SwiSh & FliCK modifiers.
 State-2-VK mapping types.
-WinLay DeadKey auto-detection.
+OS DeadKey auto-detection.
 	- Two new modifiers: SwiSh and FliCK!
 SwiSh ("Swiss Shift") corresponds to the Windows SGCaps modifier, and FliCK ("Flip Cap Key") is custom.
 		- To get a SwiSh modifier for instance, just map a key like you would for any modifier, to `Swish Modifier`.
 		- The SwiSh & FliCK modifiers are virtual, not physical like Shift/Ctrl/Alt/Win.
 They add 8 and 16 to the ShiftState, respectively.